First Principles Modeling of the Temperature Dependent Ternary Phase Diagram for the Cu-Pd-S System: Results and Discussion

 While these are the only stable T=0K substitutions, we expect that at higher temperatures, substitutions into other sites that had suitably low enthalpic cost will be stabilized by entropy: PdS.tP16 (2c), Pd\subscript{16}S\subscript{7}.cI46 (24g), and Pd\subscript{4}S.tP10 (8e) sites being possible candidates (see Table \ref{tab:subs}).
 However, we chose to exclude modeling the PdS.tP16 2c substitution range, as due to the small concentration of 2c sites in PdS.tP16, combined with competition with other phases with strong entropic effects, we expect the concentration range to be negligible.

 To determine solubility ranges more precisely, we model phases analytically (see Table \ref{tab:phaseeqs}), using first principles calculation data to suggest suitable enthalpic models.
-We choose the models to smooth out small flucuations in the first principles calculated energies while still keeping the essential trends seen intact.
+All models are based off the regular solution model, though with modifications to better reflect the behavior of the phase.
+We choose the models to smooth out fluctuations in the first principles calculated energies while still keeping the essential trends seen intact.
 The phases modeled are Pd\subscript{4}S, Pd\subscript{16}S\subscript{7}, $\beta$-CuPd, and the CuPd-FCC phase.
 In all cases we use the ideal entropy (Eq. \ref{eq:SConfPerAtomSimple}) for sublattice filling.
-For Pd\subscript{16}S\subscript{7}, we use a piecewise linear function (see Fig. \ref{fig:8cversus24g}) for the enthalpic part of the free energy, because the enthalpic contribution to the free energy is increasingly favorable up to 6 substitutions (x=0.13) on the 8c sublattice, but from 6 to 8 substitutions (x=0.174) the favorability is reduced.
+Our model for Pd\subscript{16}S\subscript{7} differs from a regular solution model in that we use a piecewise linear function (see Fig. \ref{fig:8cversus24g}) for the enthalpic part of the free energy.
+The enthalpic contribution to the free energy of Pd\subscript{16}S\subscript{7} is increasingly favorable up to 6 substitutions (x=0.13) on the 8c sublattice, but from 6 to 8 substitutions (x=0.174) the favorability is reduced.
 Previous crystallographic work by Matkovic~\cite{Matkovic76} observed a crystalline phase of Pd\subscript{16}S\subscript{7} with 14\% Cu concentration, the Cu occupying 8c sites.
 However this work was performed at 853K and did not suggest any mechanism by which these substitutions are stabilized.
-For Pd\subscript{4}S, it was necessary to add a quadratic term to the free energy to accurately fit our first principle results.
-Both CuPd-FCC and $\beta$-CuPd were fit using a first-order regular solution model, with CuPd-FCC having the entire lattice available for substitution and $\beta$-CuPd having only the Pd sublattice available for substitution by Cu.
+For Pd\subscript{4}S, we use the dilute limit form of the regular solution model ($1-x \approx 1$), though it was necessary to add a small quadratic term to the free energy to fit our first principle results.
+Both CuPd-FCC and $\beta$-CuPd were fit using a first-order regular solution model, with CuPd-FCC having the entire lattice available for substitution, allowing usage of the standard form of a regular solution model. $\beta$-CuPd has only the Pd sublattice available for substitution by Cu, which may be modeled using a regular solution model by replacing terms involving $x$ with terms involving $x-0.5$, where $x$ denotes the Cu concentration.
 We also compute a SQS configuration for fcc at 50 Pd\%\cite{Wolverton01} with purely random correlations until the 8th nearest neighbor and find it lies above the convex hull by ~40 meV/atom.

 Experimental phase diagrams show a sulfur solubility range near Cu\subscript{0.5}Pd\subscript{0.5} trending in the palladium-rich direction.
 We find dilute S substitutions onto the Cu sublattice in $\beta$-CuPd, creating a phase trending in the palladium-rich direction, are stable at T=0K.
 Subsequent substitutions become rapidly unfavorable.
 From this, we expect limited entropic stabilization of additional substitutions of S in $\beta$-CuPd at higher temperatures, leading to a roughly constant solubility range.